 Although COVID-19 generally affects older people more severely than kids, people with asthma are at increased risk for breathing trouble and related complications with any viral respiratory tract infection.

-Asthma and COVID-19: help your child stay healthy, avoid asthma flare-ups and breathe easily with the following tips.
+Help your child breathe easily with the following tips

 1. Stay on top of medications